djs1193/Z3-Python-Interface/README.md

 # Z3-Python-Interface Based on the book by Dennis Yurichev
-SMT and SAT (Satisfiability modulo theories) and (Boolean satisfiability problem)
+SMT and SAT (Satisfiability modulo theories) and (Boolean satisfiability problem) problems solved in embedded domain Specific Language(Python).

 codes include :